smithy-lang/smithy/designs/mixins.md

 The members and traits applied to members of a mixin are copied onto the target shape.
 It is sometimes necessary to provide a more specific trait value for a copied member or to add traits only to a specific copy of a member.
-This can be achieved in the following ways:

-* In the JSON AST using the `apply` type
-* In the Smithy IDL using `apply` statements
+Traits can be applied to these members in the JSON AST using the `apply` type and in the Smithy IDL using `apply` statements.
-* In the Smithy IDL by redefining a member and targeting the special `(inherit)` keyword.
-This is simply syntactic sugar for using `apply` statements.

 > Note: using the `apply` type and `apply` statements on members that are copied from mixin members _do not_ merge the applied trait value with the